use-ink/ink-docs/docs/examples/dapps.md

 ## INK!athon

-INK!athon is a f full-stack dApp boilerplate project consisting of an ink! smart contract and a React frontend using the [useInkathon](https://github.com/scio-labs/use-inkathon) hooks library.
+[INK!athon](https://inkathon.xyz/) is a full-stack dApp boilerplate project consisting of an ink! smart contract and a React frontend using the [useInkathon](https://github.com/scio-labs/use-inkathon) hooks library.

 ## link!